CedriniThomas/angular2-firebase-rxjs-prototype/README.md

 The purpose is to forget about the event_type and focus on how I want the data.
 I think it is more readable to have something like `fb_service.getValue(mypath)` than `fb_service.observe('value', mypath)`

 ## Thank
-The original idea comes from gslotis, I take the idea and transpose it to angular2 in typescript : [Quick Firebase / RxJS binding prototype](https://gist.github.com/gsoltis/ee20138502a4764650f2)
+The original idea comes from @gslotis, I take the idea and transpose it to angular2 in typescript : [Quick Firebase / RxJS binding prototype](https://gist.github.com/gsoltis/ee20138502a4764650f2)